Hasnain17/Happy-Birthday-P1/README.md

 - [Material Design 3](https://m3.material.io/) for providing a modern and adaptive UI framework.
 ```

-This README file gives an overview of your project, the code structure, and instructions on how to get started.
-You can customize it further if needed!
+This README file is formatted consistently, with detailed comments explaining the key parts of the code.
+It provides an overview of the project, its features, and instructions for getting started.